On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 If they find nail trimming unpleasant, distract them with a chew or a toy and remember to reward them at the end to establish a positive relationship with the process.

 Cavoodles are a small breed that only needs a moderate amount of space, making them ideal for houses and apartments.
-They’re lively and enthusiastic dogs that requires daily exercise and plenty of mental stimulation at home.
+They’re lively and enthusiastic dogs that require daily exercise and plenty of mental stimulation at home.

 How much exercise does a Cavoodle need?